bom-radar/rapic/README.md

-# Rapic Data Server client connection API for C++11
+# Rainfields Rapic Support Library

 This library implements the rapic client protocol and makes it easy for you to integrate live radar data into your application.